PrismLauncher/prismlauncher.org/src/wiki/getting-started/installing-polymc.md

 Installing PolyMC on most platforms should be quite straightforward.
 Head over to our [Downloads](/download/) page, and choose the option that'll work best for your operating system.

-## But, how do I install PolyMC on "X" system?

-For all available system-specific installation guides, please refer to the [Installing](../../installing) section of the Wiki.

 # Common Issues

 ## <img src="https://upload.wikimedia.org/wikipedia/commons/9/94/M_box.svg" height="20" /> Windows (8.1, 10, 11)